Could Your Horse Be a Windrush Horse??

 Sound with 3 distinct comfortable, rhythmical gaits

-- But please, no chronic conditions (e.g. navicular, laminitis, allergies, heaves) that would keep them from working in our program on a regular basis or in our advanced classes.
+- Please, no chronic conditions (e.g. navicular, laminitis, allergies, heaves) that would keep them from working in our program on a regular basis or in our advanced classes.

 - Level-headed, not spooky or super reactive — Therapy horses have to trust their handlers and understand that new things won’t hurt them.